-1. The Collective Bargaining Agreement (CBA), Memorandum of Understanding between the USPS and APWU, Ref: Timeliness Regarding Step 2(h) Appeals, states, "When the Union incorrectly appeals a grievance under Article 15.2 Step 2(h) to Step 3 rather than to arbitration, and can show the appeal was made timely, Management will not consider timeliness as a waiver of the grievance.
-If no timely appeal to Step 3 can be established by the Union then Management retains the right to raise the timeliness issue."
+- 1. The Collective Bargaining Agreement (CBA), Memorandum of Understanding between the USPS and APWU, Ref: Timeliness Regarding Step 2(h) Appeals, states, "When the Union incorrectly appeals a grievance under Article 15.2 Step 2(h) to Step 3 rather than to arbitration, and can show the appeal was made timely, Management will not consider timeliness as a waiver of the grievance.
+If no timely appeal to Step 3 can be established by the Union, then Management retains the right to raise the timeliness issue." - 2.
+Anytime a grievance is appealed directly to Arbitration or to Step 3, copies of the following documents MUST be sent to Labor Relations Appeals, U. S. Postal Service, P.O.
+Box 25398, Tampa, FL 33622-5398. - Either the Step 2 Appeal to Arbitration or the Step 3 Grievance Appeal Form, whichever is applicable. - The Union's Corrections and/or Additions to the Step 2 decision, if filed. - The Postal Service's written Step 2 decision letter, if rendered. - The Union's Step 2 Grievance Appeal Form.

-Special Note: The Direct Appeal to arbitration from Step 2 should be made utilizing the standard Step 2 Appeal to Arbitration Grievance Form, available on the APWU website at www.apwu.org.
-Go to Departments and Divisions; click on Industrial Relations, look on the left side on the page under Shortcuts, click on Grievance Forms and copy the appropriate New APWU 'Fillable' Grievance Form(s) as needed.
+Special Note: The Direct Appeal to arbitration from Step 2 should be made utilizing the Union's Step 2 Appeal to Arbitration Grievance Form, available on the APWU website at www.apwu.org.
+Go to the top of the page, (See Our Union, go to Departments and click on Industrial Relations).
+In the middle of the page, in gold, click on LOAD MORE.
+Click on the Grievance Procedure Box and scroll down to Grievance Forms.
+Use the down arrow to select the appropriate APWU 'Fillable' Grievance Form(s) and download it your computer.